Last Updated: 5/30/23 | May 30th, 2023

 I get a lot of questions about health care on the road.
-How can I avoid getting sick?
-What do you do about vaccines?
-What happens when I do get sick?
-Since I’m not a doctor, I don’t like giving medical advice beyond a few general tips so I’ve asked Mike Huxley, a registered nurse and author of the blog Bemused Backpacker to pen a few articles on health and safety on the road.
-This is the first in a series on the subject.
+Since I’m not a doctor, I don’t like giving medical advice beyond a few general tips so I’ve asked Mike Huxley, a registered nurse, to share his expert tips and advice when it comes to packing a first aid kit for your travels.

-Thankfully pretty much all of the incidents I have dealt with so far have been minor.
-Even during my times spent volunteering as an expedition medic in the Sahara, the jungles of Kalimantan and Borneo, and many other amazing places, I have been able to deal with most accidents and injuries that have crossed my path.
+Thankfully, pretty much all of the incidents I have dealt with so far have been minor.
+Even during my time spent volunteering as an expedition medic in the Sahara, the jungles of Kalimantan and Borneo, and many other amazing places, I have been able to deal with most accidents and injuries that have crossed my path.

-The best first aid kits are simple but varied and will have a variety of dressings and equipment to deal with the absolute basics.
+The best first aid kits are simple but varied and have a variety of dressings and equipment to deal with the basics.
 More importantly, they can be used with little or no training.
-So what items should you include?
-Here are my picks for the essentials.
+So, what items should you include?
+Here are my picks for the essentials:

 Gauze is the medical jack-of-all-trades.
 I never carry a first aid kit without a supply of gauze in it, and I can’t tell you how many times it has come in useful over the years.
 It can be used to apply pressure to a wound, clean an injury, soak up blood, help stop bleeding, and even form part of a basic dressing for small-to-medium wounds.

-A clean wound and a layer of gauze kept down with either tape or a bandage is often enough to allow time for you to go and get it looked at by a professional.
+A clean wound and a layer of gauze kept down with either tape or an adhesive bandage is often enough to allow time for you to go and get it looked at by a professional.